Find information and resources to guide and support you in the Student Support Center.

 Free virtual yoga classes: Yoga for Beginners is a free, guided yoga experience!
 This is an easy way to take a break from working and get some movement in.
 Learn more.

-SU Recreation (UREC): Free 15-30 minute virtual check-ins with trainers.
+SU Recreation (UREC): Virtual fitness classes and free 15-30 minute virtual check-ins with trainers.
 One-on-one check-ins can address healthy habits, goal setting, workout advice, and behavior change conversations.
 Learn more.

 Office of Wellness & Health Promotion: Compilation of free wellness resources for caring for yourself and others.
 Learn more here.